 The principle distinction between a banner and a flag, standard of pennon etc, is that a banneris always square while the others are elongated.

 Barrels, casks or tuns were used to hold beer or wine.
-It is probably borne on arms to indicate that the original bearer was a vendor of beer or wine, or an innkeeper.
+In heraldry, it is probably borne on arms to indicate that the original bearer was a vendor of beer or wine, or an innkeeper.

 It is usually figured lengthways, but if blazoned a hogshead or a tub it should maybe be drawn upright.